qdrant/demo-food-discovery/README.md

 and dissimilar to the disliked ones.
 All the components are enclosed in Docker Compose and can be run with a single command.

-Proposed mechanism is embedding-agnostic, so it can be used with any image embeddings.
+On top of the positive and negative examples based search, you can also use a text query to filter the results based on the names of the dishes.
+The text query is vectorized with the same CLIP model and used in semantic search.

-We do not vectorize queries during the search, but rather use the same embeddings that were used during the indexing.
-Thus, there is no vectorization overhead during the search, what makes it very fast.
+Proposed mechanism is embedding-agnostic, so it can be used with any multimodal embeddings model.
+We only vectorize text queries during the search, but mostly use the same image embeddings that were used during the indexing.
+Thus, there might no vectorization overhead during the search, what makes it very fast.

 https://github.com/qdrant/demo-food-discovery/assets/2649301/fdee50db-67e4-408c-8252-9f505f45bb12